andersS91/RaytracingIn/README.md

 # RaytracingIn
-Implementations of Peter Shirleys wonderful books
+Implementations of Peter Shirleys "Raytracing In One Weekend"